mlegere1323/RobotRoom/README.txt

 EXTRA:
 Also included is a sphere with a procedurally generated texture using perlin/simplex noise.
-See code comments for more details (specifically do a CTRL-F on "perlin" and uncomment in animation function and elsewhere).
+See code comments for more details (specifically, do a CTRL-F on "perlin" and uncomment the related code in the animation function and elsewhere).

 Spotlights (R,G, and B) will follow the robot when the mirror sphere is animating, otherwise they will move to random locations on the floor at